×

 All about Mugearite and Argillite Properties

 Know all about Mugearite and Argillite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite belongs to Igneous Rocks while Argillite belongs to Sedimentary Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Argillite is Clastic, Polished.
 Mugearite appears Dull and Soft and Argillite appears Rough and Dull.
-The luster of Mugearite is not available while that of Argillite is waxy and dull.
+The luster of Mugearite is while that of Argillite is waxy and dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Argillite is available in dark grey to black, pink, red, white colors.
 The commercial uses of Mugearite are creating artwork and that of Argillite are fire resistant, used to manufracture paperweights and bookends.